 The request for a waiver should be reviewed by the other Board Members prior to the next Board meeting.
 The school board member, school administrator or school business manager submitting the waiver request should be prepared to answer questions from school board members.
-The requesting school board member, school administrator or school business manager should leave the meeting while the school board members discuss the request and determine whether authorization for the waiver is appropriate.
+The law requires the school board member, school administrator or school business manager who submitted the waiver request be "excused from discussion and consideration of such matters" which means the requesting school board member, school administrator or school business manager is not to participate in the school board discussion on whether a waiver request should be granted.
+It also means a requesting school board member is not allowed to vote on his/her own waiver request.
+SDCL 3-23-8 does not require the requesting school board member, school administrator or school business manager to leave the meeting while school board members discuss the request and determine whether authorization is to be granted.